Customization: Sitecore – Export the interaction data to a custom/external database

-Based on the ideas presented by Alexei, I started finding some other pipeline or events provided by Sitecore which should fulfill my requirements, and fortunately, I found on pipeline named InteractionsBatch which is getting executed when the user session ends and the interactions data are being submitted to xDB Collection database.
+Based on the ideas presented by Alexei, I started finding some other pipelines or events provided by Sitecore which should fulfill my requirements, and fortunately, I found one pipeline named InteractionsBatch which is getting executed when the user session ends and the interactions data are being submitted to xDB Collection database.
 This pipeline is getting executed by the Processing Service.

 Also, the same pipeline executes when we do the reporting database rebuilding and that fulfilled my requirements that we can rebuild the reporting database and along with that our external database will also be filled with the data required.
 Of course, first I needed to truncate all the tables from my custom database to avoid duplicate data, but I’m fine with this as I only had to rebuild the reporting database once or twice.

-Another big benefit of the InteractionsBatch pipeline, being executed by Processing service, is that, I have access to the Master database and hence with that I’ve all the human readable name for Goals, Campaigns, Page items, etc., are available to me to export along with interaction data.
+Another big benefit of the InteractionsBatch pipeline, being executed by the Processing service, is that I have access to the Master database and hence with that I’ve all the human-readable names for Goals, Campaigns, Page items, etc., are available to me to export along with interaction data.

-Now, my work went ahead with implementation where, first I created following tables into the custom database with all necessary columns to capture the data being exported.
+Now, my work went ahead with implementation, first I created the following tables into the customer database with all necessary columns to capture the data being exported.